tomlarkworthy/animaxe/README.md

 ----------
 - OT should not have in extend BaseTick, Params should be on BaseTick.
 How do we combine them?
 Intersection types? .combine is the sticking point
     - how to we express some common ancesors exists.
 Can we upcast through generics?
+    - Possibly we can do it through & intersection types.
+See AFRP.
+Maybe we need & as well.
+Combine inner vs combine outer.

 - Move to vectors.
 So 6 dim lissajous curve sliced into RGBA and XY (RGB takes vector).
 - rainbow sines is ugly, Number and skewT should help.